 Normally, Alabama divorce laws govern how retirement funds are split between a divorcing couple.
 When one spouse is a member of the military, though, the Uniformed Services Former Spouses’ Protection Act (USFSPA) also affects the divorce proceedings.
 Generally speaking:

-Will the Military Provide Me with a Lawyer for My Divorce?
+Will a Military Provide Me with a Lawyer for My Divorce?

 Government lawyers who serve members of the Armed Forces generally do so only in criminal proceedings.
 These lawyers may be prohibited from representing you or your spouse in any civil case, including divorce proceedings.